dave45678/Lesson15/Laravel/Lesson01.md

 Laravel already has pages set up, so you can modify these.
 Later on, you will also see how to create your own files and serve them.

 * Open welcome.blade.php.
 You will find it in the resources/views folder.
-Edt it to look like this:
+Edit it to look like this:

 ``` html
 <!DOCTYPE html>